hazemataya94/dockerfile-examples/README.md

 - `-p 2053:8080` maps the host port 2053 to container port 80
 - `node-express` image name

-Open browser and go to *http://localhost:2053*
+Open browser and go to http://localhost:2053 <br />
 Execute the following to get list of all containers
 ```
 docker ps -a